storageos/tutorials/provisioning-storage/000-introduction.md

 In this tutorial, you will learn how to provision StorageOS volumes and access them from containers on a three node StorageOS cluster.

+You will need basic knowledge of running containers.

 Licensed under the Apache License 2.0,  [contributions welcome](https://github.com/storageos/tutorials).